The best reef safe sunscreen to protect your skin and the ocean this summer

 Reasons to avoid

 Nivea sunscreen will always hold happy memories of long, hot summers waiting for exam results.
-20 years later, though the formula has come a long way, I find its distinct sunkissed scent just as appealing as I did as a teen.
+20 years later, though the formula has come a long way, we find its distinct sunkissed scent just as appealing as we did as teens.

-It’s got some fab credentials for the price - 5-star UVA protection, water resistance, and a 75% biodegradable reef-safe formula.
+It’s got some brilliant credentials for the price - 5-star UVA protection, water resistance, and a 75% biodegradable reef-safe formula.
 There are skin perks too.
 The formula delivers instant and long-lasting hydration and works with the skin’s microbiome (the bacteria that make up a crucial component of our skin barrier) to keep everything balanced and prevent moisture loss.
-This is a fantastic option for families—trust me, sunscreen-phobic kids won't have much to moan about with this quick-absorbing formula.
+This is a fantastic option for families – trust us, sunscreen-phobic kids won't have much to moan about with this quick-absorbing formula.
+It's already a bargain, but you can often catch some of the best sunscreen deals on this reliable staple too.

 Our expert review: